shweta-sr/EmailTicketing/README.md

 Download all files to one folder.

 First, take a look at the Word DOCM.
 This is the template based upon which the tickets are created.
 All the fields within the template that ought to be replaced with actual values are within # marks.
-And, of course, replace images and wording as applicable.

 Next, look at the Excel file.
 It has just one tab and is the database of info needed to create your tickets.
 Cell A1 contains the path where you want the PDF tickets saved.